edsu/bagweb/README.md

 **Warning: this is kinda experimental**

 Active projects need active websites.
-An active website is one that can be updated content quickly and easily, which often means installing a CMS of some kind (WordPress, MediaWiki, Drupal, Rails, etc).
+An active website is one that can be updated quickly and easily, which often means installing a CMS of some kind (WordPress, MediaWiki, Drupal, Rails, etc).
 But projects end, and so does the write activity on a website.
 People may still want to look at the website as a record of what happened, but they are less interested in contributing new content, since they project is, well, [finished].

 To keep a record of the project you can be stuck keeping the CMS software up to